markgw/uh-nlp2021/docs/week1/index.md

 Most assignments after this week begin with some questions based on the group work you did in the previous week's lectures.

-> Sections that look like this designate assignments.
+> For this week, sections that look like this designate assignments.
 While it's advisable to try out all examples, at the minimum work through these.
-This week only, some assignments that look like this are not returned to Moodle.

-This week only, the page also contains assignments that look like shown below.
-Any such assignments are graded and count towards your course outcome.
-In the following weeks, all assignments are marked.
+All assignments contain instructions like the one below.
+These denote things you should submit on Moodle: these are graded and count towards your course outcome.

-> **MARKED ASSIGNMENT**
->
->This is an example of an assignment you are expected to return to Moodle for grading.
+<div class="submit">This is an example of an assignment you are expected to return to Moodle for grading.</div>

  - [Part I – Introduction to Python](part1/)